Regulations governing the EMI license in Lithuania

 Bank of Lithuania guidelines for assessing management bodies and key function holders of supervised financial market participants.
 These should be considered when preparing fit- and-proper files and board or key person materials.

-Bank of Lithuania page for companies considering regulated financial activity in Lithuania.
+Bank of Lithuania page for companies planning to engage in regulated financial activities in Lithuania.
 It can be used for early contact with the regulator before the application is filed.

 Lithuania EMI license regulatory body